turingschool/backend-curriculum-site/module1/lessons/testing_strategies_and_encapsulation.markdown

 ### Closing -- TDD Workflow Recap

 * What are you trying to build?
 Why?
-  * You would be will well-served to write a sentence on what you are building and why.
+  * You would be well-served to write a sentence on what you are building and why.
 * How will you know when it works?
   * Acceptance tests are written by the stakeholder and are the last test to pass.
 * What's the smallest/simplest representation of the input?
+Take, for example, this representation of a sorting algorithm:
   * [ ] => [ ]
   * [1] => [1]
   * [1,5] => [1,5]